platformsh/platformsh-docs/docs/src/guides/laravel/deploy/scheduling.md

 ---
-title: "Workers, Cron Jobs and Task Scheduling"
+title: "Workers, cron jobs, and task scheduling"
-sidebarTitle: "Scheduling Tasks"
+sidebarTitle: "Scheduling tasks"
 weight: -100
-description: How to schedule Tasks for your Laravel application.
+description: Schedule tasks for your Laravel app.
 ---

 Laravel offers a very convenient and flexible way of scheduling tasks.
-A large set of [helpers functions](https://laravel.com/docs/scheduling#schedule-frequency-options) allows the easy scheduling of Commands and Jobs.
+A large set of [helper functions](https://laravel.com/docs/scheduling#schedule-frequency-options) help you schedule commands and jobs.

 Once the scheduled tasks are defined, they need to be effectively executed at the right time and pace.
 The recommended way is a cron configuration entry running the `artisan schedule:run` command.